qwaneu/qwaneu.github.io/_drafts/stigmergy-writeup.md

 ## Focus on the desired outcome to turn things around

-(Wouter Lagerweij) Something that was stigmergic in one environment was producing detailed reports about activity.
+Wouter Lagerweij: Something that was stigmergic in one environment was producing detailed reports about activity.
 It was not entirely clear why they were needed and who used them.
 They added business level outcomes, in addition to the usual reporting (instead of fighting against the reporting).
 Eventually people lost interest in the detailed reports, because the business level outcomes were what they really needed.

 <a id="orge83e92a"></a>

 # Call to action

-We will be running this session at Agile Cambridge and [XP Days Benelux](https://xpdaysbenelux.org/), come join us.
+We will be running this session at [Agile Cambridge](https://agilecambridge.net/programme-2023) and [XP Days Benelux](https://xpdaysbenelux.org/), come join us.
 We are also considering running one online - contact us if you would like to participate in that.